Gerold55/ma_pops-furniture_mod/README.txt

 ================================================================
 Credits:
-Radio Mod Code(Mihobre
+Radio Mod Code (Mihobre)
-BlockMen(Lots and lots)     |For helping me alot with the code
+BlockMen (Lots and lots)     |For helping me alot with the code
                             |Letting me experiment with his mod
                             |Supporting me all the time
                             |Encouraging me
 DanJohansen(Newgrounds)     |All music used),

-Nathan.S		     Helped with a ton of the coding making this mod possible
+Nathan.S		     Helped with a ton of the coding and models making this mod possible
 ================================================================
 License of source code and textures: WTFPL
 -----------------------------------------------------------------